Ella June Ella June

 #5 - Eryngium - What is a garden without a blue flower?
 These beauties are frequently found in grocery store bouquets for a reason.
 Their color is so rich and vivid that they make a bouquet sing... and they are quite easy to grow.
 If you have patience to wait 2 years for blooms, you can even grow them easily from seed!

-#3 - Foxtail Lilies - O Glory.
-I love these tall foxtail shaped blooms.
-Few flowers get this tall in Idaho.
-They really look like something quite exotic dancing through the garden beds.
+#3 - Foxtail Lilies - It is difficult to photograph these in their FULL Glory.
+Few flowers get this tall in Idaho, but they LOVE our dry heat.
+Foxtail lilies really look like something quite exotic dancing through the garden beds.
 They are too tall for a standard vase inside the house, but if you have a large urn, they are worth bringing a few stems in.
 They last just as long inside in water as they do outside on the plant.
-Foxtail lilies can be tricky to source and their bare roots have to be handled with a bit of care, but if you are lucky enough to get some, email me.
-I am happy to share tips for planting.
+They remind me of a similar but larger flower I saw in all the beautiful public gardens in Maui.
+I look forward to them every single Spring

-#1 - Peonies - Drumroll please for the diva of all flowers...
+#1 - Peonies - Drumroll please for the most favorite of all (I think)...

 What is the best of all this?

-In the heat of summer no wedding should be without Echinacea or Eryngium.
+In the heat of our Treasure Valley hot Summers no wedding should be without Echinacea or Eryngium.

-No isle flowers sing quite like the ones who include the tall dancing foxtail lilies.
+No isle flowers sing quite like the ones in June who include the tall dancing foxtail lilies.
 They are never-to-be-forgotten.

 When I can grow these stunning special flowers for a special wedding or event.
 That really makes my heart sing.